 An alternative approach is to leave it up to the each feature team to allocate time for addressing technical debt.
 This may seem like a natural fit if you're already geared to trust autonomous teams to make the right decisions, but this setup presents challenges too.

 Parts of the codebase that no team claims ownership of will never get the care they might require.

-This setup doesn't help with cross-team knowledge sharing and can be inefficient if multiple teams spend time solving the same problems internally, without coordinating.
+This setup doesn't help with cross-team knowledge sharing and can be inefficient if multiple teams spend time solving the same problem internally, without coordinating.